Disclosure: This article may contain affiliate/compensated links at no extra cost to you, for more information you can read my disclaimer

 As for Homeowners they need to create a profile for their sit with a short introduction and include information about the home and location, sitter responsibilities, and information about the pets.

-Meanwhile, house sitters need to complete a profile as well.
-This normally consists of an about me section, describing why you want to house sit.
+This normally consists of an about me section, describing why you want to house sit or pet sit.
 It is also smart to go into what you bring to the assignment in terms of skills like gardening or cleaning and state your age, occupation, and animal care experience.

 Both parties sign up have a membership fee with trusted house sitters, and sitters can also choose to add verifications such as external references and an ID check.